Beckhoff-USA-Community/AAG_SMPTE_Timecode/README.md

 SMPTE Timecode basically supports different framerates per second (FPS); Typically 24, 25, 29 and 30 are common FPS.
 We do support different FPS for the receiving part, but for the sending part we are limited to 25 FPS.

+The SMPTE Receiver FB takes a good amount of CPU load, as it is called every 1ms; it is recommended a CPU with of CX5xxx at minimum.
+It is also recommended run the receiving part in a separate task, if possible on a separated core, to not block the main-cpu too much.

 ### Receiver